Kentucky candidate denied Trump nickname on 2019 ballot

 FRANKFORT, Ky.
-(AP) — A Republican candidate has taken the nickname ‘Trump’ and is vowing to fight to keep it on the primary ballot in Kentucky, where the president remains popular with fellow Republicans.
+(AP) — A Republican candidate who took the nickname “Trump” is vowing to fight to put it on Kentucky’s ballot after the state’s chief election official determined it was an “improper attempt” to gain an advantage in a state where the president remains popular.

-Kentucky’s secretary of state office said Friday that Carl Nett took the nickname in an “improper attempt” to gain an advantage on the ballot.
-It says his name will be certified to appear on the ballot without the Trump nickname.
+Secretary of State Alison Lundergan Grimes’ office said Friday that Carl Nett’s name will be certified to appear on the spring primary ballot without the Trump nickname.

 Nett is among four Republicans running for secretary of state this year.
-The Democratic incumbent, Secretary of State Alison Lundergan Grimes, is term limited and can’t seek re-election.
+Four Democrats are also seeking the office, but Grimes, a Democrat, cannot seek re-election because of term limits.

-Nett says he’ll “exhaust any and all legal remedies” to have his Trump nickname appear on the ballot.
+Grimes’ office said in a statement that it determined that Nett offered “this so-called nickname in an improper attempt to gain an advantage on the ballot.”

 Most Read Nation & World Stories